“Spread the word…”

 I’m the Director of Public Relations, so I manage media relationships and work closely with our advertising team and account managers to develop unique publicity strategies catered to each client.
 I also conceptualize and implement strategic public relations initiatives for clients, including building relationships with key media and stakeholders, coordinating interviews and writing talking points, press releases, pitches, press kits and more.
 Other daily duties include researching clients, their competitors and media outlets, as well as monitoring the news for trends and analyzing the results of PR campaigns.

 How did you make your way into PR?

-I graduated from Kennesaw State University with a degree in Communications and worked as a wedding planner at Serenbe.
-I met a lot of people at that event design firm and eventually went on to work for a Digital Marketing company and then Tastemade where my mentor, Mara Davis, introduced me to even more people.
-Eventually, I found myself at a boutique PR firm, learned the ins and outs of the business for 3 years and then came here to Chemistry to serve as the Director of PR– so in short, networking, hustle and even more networking.
+I graduated from Kennesaw State University with a degree in communications and worked as a wedding planner at Serenbe.
+I met a lot of people at that event design firm and eventually went on to work for a digital marketing company and then Tastemade, where my mentor, Mara Davis, introduced me to even more people.
+Eventually, I found myself at a boutique PR firm, learned the ins and outs of the business for three years and then came here to Chemistry to serve as the director of PR – so in short, networking, hustle and even more networking.